jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

-Description:  Models rankings and scores, e.g. pain, Apgar values, etc, where there is
+Description:  Models rankings and scores, e.g. pain, Apgar values, etc, where there is a)
-a) implied ordering,
-b) no implication that the distance between each value is constant, and
-c) the total number of values is finite.
-Note that although the term ‘ordinal’ in mathematics means natural numbers only, here any decimal is allowed, since negative and zero values are often used by medical professionals for values around a neutral point.
+        implied ordering, b) no implication that the distance between each value is constant, and c) the total number of values is finite.
+Note that although the term ‘ordinal’ in mathematics means natural numbers only, here any decimal is allowed, since negative and zero values are often used by medical and other professionals for values around a neutral point.
         Also, decimal values are sometimes used such as 0.5 or .25

         Examples of sets of ordinal values:
         -3, -2, -1, 0, 1, 2, 3 -- reflex response values
         0, 1, 2 -- Apgar values

-Used for recording any clinical datum which is customarily recorded using symbolic values.
+        Also used for recording any clinical or other datum which is customarily recorded using symbolic values.
+        Examples:

-    Example: the results on a urinalysis strip, e.g. {neg, trace, +, ++, +++} are used for leukocytes, protein, nitrites etc; for non-haemolysed blood {neg, trace, moderate}; for haemolysed blood {neg, trace, small, moderate, large}
+        the results on a urinalysis strip, e.g. {neg, trace, +, ++, +++} are used for leukocytes, protein, nitrites etc; for non-haemolysed blood {neg, trace, moderate};
+        for haemolysed blood {neg, trace, small, moderate, large}.

+        Elements value and symbol MUST have exactly the same number of enumerations.

 DvQuantifiedType
 ----------------